Bees For Sale?

 France, for example), I do wonder if the pesticide companies can get off

 too lightly.
-Then of course, honey bees produce honeycomb and pollen -
+Honey bees also produce honeycomb and pollen -

-I really do not like the way humands have a habit of
+- I really do not like the way humans have a habit of

 disregarding the lives of small creatures as unimportant and